 They don’t mention the importance of other stakeholder (employees, customers, suppliers – other than the Starbucks example) but still it is nice to read some support for the principles Deming supported: the corporation seeking to benefit all stakeholders.

-I believe the best way to communicate such changes are to explain how they tie into the long term vision of the organization.
+I believe the best way to communicate such changes is to explain how they tie into the long term vision of the organization.
 This requires that such a vision actually exists (which is often not the case).
 Then all strategies are communicated based on how they support and integrate with that vision.
 In addition that communication strategy incorporates an understanding about what weaknesses with past practices are addressed by this new strategy.
 And how this strategy is based upon what we have learned in strategies we have attempted recently.

 That is the communication plan shows how using the PDSA improvement cycle has driven the new strategy.
 This has at least 2 benefits.
 First it forces management (well ok not quite, it forces them to frame the decision with PDSA but it encourages them to) actually use the PDSA cycle to make decisions which will result in better decisions.
 Which will also mean, when possible they will have piloted the change on a small scale prior to adopting it widely (avoiding major mistakes and allowing for more rapid experimentation).
 And secondly it reinforces that everyone should be using PDSA for those changes they are responsible for.